 Stunned by his surrender of words I dropped my dagger, rolled off him and gently helped him sit up, taking in what he said.
 After some time he spoke quietly.
 “I have almost finished translating my book.
 Come, I will read you of some of them.
 I will tell you of a few more of the sisters.”

-(To be continued in Chapter Six, coming in July.)
+(To be continued in Chapter Seven, coming in September.)

 Illustrations by Chris Baily